Dig deeper and you will discover Murchison has been witness to a rich tapestry of monumental historical events.

 Murchison was the site of the legendary Murchison Meteorite which broke up in the skies above the town on 28 September 1969.
 Fragments of the meteorite are on display in many museums around the globe with the meteorite estimated to be 4.5 billion years old.
 The Murchison Meteorite is etched in the minds of locals who are more than willing to tell the story of their experience.

 But Murchison isn't all about historic events.
-Today the Murchison 10,000 professional footrace draws crowds of enthusiasts to participate and watch.
 The newly established boardwalk lets visitors to the area enjoy the impressive view of the Goulburn River, which was navigable by paddlesteamers prior to 1887.

 The culture and history of Murchison is represented in buildings scattered through the township.
 The old and the new gives this river bank garden town a character all its own.